visualboyadvance-m/visualboyadvance-m/README.md

 It is also generally very easy to build from source, see below.

+## Note for Windows Users

+If you are having issues, try resetting your config file first.

+- open file explorer
+- in the location bar, type `%USERPROFILE%\AppData\Local` and press enter
+- delete the directory called `visualboyadvance-m`

 ## Building

 The basic formula to build vba-m is: